A gluing construction of constant scalar curvature K\"ahler metrics of Poincar\'e type: Introduction

 \paragraph{Strategy of the proof and Outline of the article}

-\begin{itemize} \item To prepare ourselves with the construction, we recap the momentum construction of Hwang-Singer and discuss the derivation of the desired complete cuspidal SFK metric $\omega_{HS}$ in Section \ref{section 2}.
-Besides, we introduce the conical family of scalar-flat K\"ahler metrics connecting the Burns-Simanca metric and the cuspidal metric $\omega_{HS}$.
-We also given the expression of these metrics under the LeBrun ansatz at the end of Section~\ref{section 2}.
+\begin{itemize} \item In Section \ref{section 2}, we discuss the derivation of $\omega_{HS}$ under the momentum construction and give an expression of $\omega_{HS}$ under the LeBrun ansatz.
+Besides, we introduce the conical family of scalar-flat K\"ahler metrics connecting the Burns--Simanca metric and the cuspidal metric $\omega_{HS}$.
+Further analysis on the expansion of $\omega_{HS}$ near the asymptotically Euclidean (AE) end and near the divisor are presented in Section \ref{section 3}.

-\item Further analysis of $\omega_{HS}$ is presented in Section \ref{section 3}.
-Specifically, we analyze the metric near the divisor and prove that it exhibits Poincar\'e type singularity; additionally, we describe the explicit asymptotic behavior of $\omega_{HS}$ near the asymptotically Euclidean (AE) end, see equation \ref{asymptotics of HS n=2} and \ref{asymptotics of HS n ge 3}.

 \item We restrict to the situation of blowing up one point $p$.
-First, we construct a candidate metric on $Bl_pX\backslash E$ in Section \ref{section 4} and set up the cscK equation we want to solve.
-To obtain the candidate metric, we replace the cscK metric $\omega_X$ on $X$ in a small neighborhood of $p$ by a scaled-down of $\omega_{HS}$, see \ref{the perturbed metric}.
-The key to finding a solution to the cscK equation is to study its linearized operator.
-Then, following Arezzo-Pacard \cite{arezzo2006blowing}\cite{AP09}, we make further perturbation of the metric on the annulus region to get a better approximation, see \ref{metric on base piece} and \ref{metric on HS piece}.

-\item In Section \ref{section 5} we introduce the weighted H\"older norm space to study the behavior of functions near the Poincar\'e type cusp and define doubly weighted spaces for functions on $Bl_0\C^n\backslash E$, see Definition~\ref{definition norm}.
-These weighted norm spaces are modified from the ones studied by Auvray and Sektnan in \cite{Sek16}, \cite{Auv17}.
+In Section \ref{section 4}, we construct a candidate metric on $Bl_pX\backslash E$ and set up the cscK equation we aim at solving.
+In Section \ref{section 5} we introduce the weighted H\"older norm space to study the behavior of functions near the Poincar\'e type cusp and define doubly weighted spaces for functions on $Bl_0\C^n\backslash E$.

-\item The main technical difficulties are dealt with in Section \ref{section 6} and \ref{section 7}.
-In Section \ref{section 6}, we discuss the Fredholm properties of Lichnerowicz operator on suitably weighted norm spaces over $Bl_0\mathbb{C}^n\backslash E$.
-Note $Bl_0\mathbb{C}^n\backslash E$ has one AE end and one Poincar\'e type cusp end.
-Near the cusp end, we compare the operator with a model operator defined on a model cylinder and use from \cite{LM85} and \cite{Pac08} the index theory developed for elliptic operators on non-compact manifolds with multiple cylindrical ends.
-With these preparations, in Section \ref{section 7}, we carefully analyze the kernel and cokernel of the Lichnerowicz operator on $Bl_0\mathbb{C}^n\backslash E$.
-With the help of the kernel of the Lichnerowicz operator for the Fubini-Study metric on $\CP{n-1}$, we construct a surjective map with a bounded right inverse.
+\item The main technical difficulties are addressed in Section~\ref{section 7}.
+We construct a surjective map between H\"older spaces by explicitly constructing its inverse.
+The strategy is to first decompose the function into parts supported on the AE end and the cusp end, where local inverses are constructed separately.
+These are then glued together to obtain a global inverse.
+On the cusp end, we provide a new approach that bypasses the gap in the Fredholm-index argument of \cite{Sek18}, as pointed out in \cite{xuzheng24}.
+Using the geometry of the Hwang-Singer metric near the exceptional divisor and the Fourier decomposition along the $S^1$-action, we separate the $S^1$-invariant component from the nonzero modes and treat them separately.
+The key estimate is provided by Lemma~\ref{lemma essential inequality}.